pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 ```

 ##### Now we define some rules for names

+TODO: create example for the rules
+TODO: Above nesting with 5-hashesh is wrong

 **Rule 1 for Names:** *If there is no taxonomic name usage with the status
 `:UnavailableName` mentioning a taxonomic name X, or there does exist a TNU Y